rsksmart/devportal/docs/02-developers/05-smart-contracts/rsk-cli/verify-cli.md

 The `rsk-cli` verify command enables the verification of a smart contract on Rootstock's mainnet or testnet by providing the contract code, address, and other metadata through a JSON file.

-Smart Contract Verification on Rootstock's blockchain allows users to confirm that the compiled bytecode on the blockchain matches the source code.
+Verification on Rootstock's blockchain allows users to confirm that the compiled bytecode on the blockchain matches the source code.

 <Tabs>